Lifyzer/Lifyzer-Database/README.md

 ## DB Version

-July 1, 2018  <!-- Update it each time a newer OpenFoodFacts DB has been used -->
+June 14, 2019  <!-- Update it each time a newer OpenFoodFacts DB has been used -->

 ## Who Did This...? 😉